-Furthermore, with regard to the development itself and where Public Footpath No. 22 cross the access road, we would support the installation of staggered barriers (to the approved highways regulations) near the crossing point as part of improvement works to the whole section of the footpath.
+The proposals for the temporary diversion of the section of Public Footpath No. 22 between Alltami Road and the Elfed High School site is acceptable.
+Where Public Footpath No. 22 cross the access road, It is requested that staggered barriers (to the approved highways regulations) are installed near the crossing point as part of improvement works to the whole section of the footpath.